umccr/samplesheet-check-backend/README.md

 # samplesheet-check-backend

-Project is the samplesheet check for the UMCCR bakcend infrastructure.
+Project is the samplesheet check for the UMCCR backend and infrastructure.

 The project contains the `app.py` that is the main function of the app and directories: